 Enjoy wildlife walks, traditional mokoro excursions, and birding.
 Learn the ways of the bush from the local polers.

-The excursion begins with a drive in customized safari vehicles for about 1-2 hrs to the "dock" to board a mokoro (a dugout canoe) that takes us deep into the delta.
+The excursion begins with a drive in customized safari vehicles for about 1-2 hrs to the "dock" to board a mokoro (canoe) that takes us deep into the delta.
 After a 1-2 hrs in the mokoro, arrive to the basic bush camp.

 Traverse the Kalahari Desert.
 Learn fascinating survival skills of the local San Bushmen on an optional walk and choose to enjoy a traditional bushmen dance in the evening.

-Enjoy one last sunrise in the delta before travelling back to Maun by mokoro.
+Enjoy the sunrise in the delta before travelling back to Maun by mokoro.
 Travel along the northern portions of the Kalahari Desert throughout the day – this is a severely arid and barren landscape, though very beautiful.

 Arrive in the late afternoon and camp close to Ghanzi.
 Opt for a “bushman walk” and dance.
 Enjoy a traditional local meal before settling in for the night.